fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
 ### The `string_type` derived type

-The `string_type` is defined as a non-extenable derived type representing a sequence of characters.
+The `string_type` is defined as a non-extendible derived type representing a sequence of characters.
 The internal representation of the character sequence is implementation dependent and not visible for the user of the module.